Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 But if you count a considerable amount of phone conversions for your business, you should better make the most of them with a 3rd party call tracking software, such as Nimbata.

-Call tracking doesn’t end at measuring performance but also helps businesses to improve their interactions with customers.
+Call tracking doesn’t end at measuring performance but also helps businesses improve their interactions with customers.

 To summarize, Google Ads call tracking provides meaningful insights into the campaigns, ads, and keywords that generate inbound calls for your business.